Heckrexter/Gemini-CLI/README.md

 ## Known limitations:-
 - Input backtracting is broken.
-- There is no Chat History therefore this is only ideal for single shoot and go questions.
+- There is no chat history functionality therefore the chatbot has no memory of previous conversation or pompts.
-- No Proper text formatting, currently only displayng the raw text.
+- No Proper text formatting, currently only displaying the raw text.